 There is no difference between liquor and spirits.
 The terms describe the same kinds of alcohol.
 Spirits begin life like all alcohol, a mixture of sugar, water, yeast, and mash.
 The mash is usually made up of a mixture of grains or fruits, depending on the alcohol being produced.
 Once fermentation has reached its peak, the mash is distilled, which separates the water from the mixture, and increases the Alcohol by Volume (ABV).

 Why are spirits called spirits?

 The most common origin for the term “spirit” appears to be an Arabic word - al-ghawl.
 This term appears in the Qur’an.
-Verse 37:47 of the Muslim holy scriptures mentions the word, referring to either demons or spirits that produce intoxication.
+Verse 37:47 of the Muslim holy scriptures mention the word, referring to either demons or spirits that produce intoxication.
 It is thought that “alcohol” is a corruption of the original Arabic term that maintains its link to the idea of spirits.
 Both “alcohol” and “spirit” began to be used in English to describe alcoholic drinks in the 16th Century.

 What are the best ways to enjoy spirits?

-By drinking them!
 Most spirits can be enjoyed without the addition of any other mixers.
 Drinking a spirit “neat,” or without anything else added, allows you to enjoy the flavor of the alcohol as well as any tastes left over from the original plant matter.
 There are those who claim, especially with whiskies, that a drop of spring water helps the flavor come through.

 And, as is clear at this point, the variety of mixed drinks that rely on spirits as a base is virtually inexhaustible.
 Find a spirit, figure out where to buy alcohol online, google some cocktails, and get ready for a tasty, if somewhat hazy, adventure!